 Your choices in neighborhoods include the quiet nook known as Virginia Highlands.
 You will find this neighborhood close to the neighborhoods of Poncey-Highland and Old Fourth Ward.

 If you want to rent a place in the middle of it all, consider Cabbage Town and Edgewood.
 These neighborhoods are becoming increasingly trendy and now boast many boutique shops and hipster cafes.
+If you are planning a visit to the Georgia Aquarium, the World of Coca-Cola, or a walk through Centennial Olympic Park, you will be glad to know that there are several great Atlanta hotels near Georgia Aquarium.

 Don’t forget about the dozens of attractions worth visiting in Atlanta.
 Making the most of a weekend means finding the best sites to see.
 If you’re on a budget check out these free things to do in the city.